Two weeks ago, my husband and I embarked on 4-day, 1,600 miles road trip from Maryland to Texas.

 Sometimes I want everything to feel right after we’ve smoothed out an issue.
 However, I need to remember that disagreements will not always leave a good taste in my mouth, even after they are resolved.

-3. The desire for hearth is real
+3. Fun marriage lessons – the desire for hearth is real

-After days of drinking from paper cups, I was done.
+After many days of drinking from paper cups, I was done.
 I wanted a mug!
 My mug.
 Not a Denny’s restaurant cup or a cup from a hotel.

 4. I do not thank him enough